ulif/ulif.openoffice/README.txt

 ulif.openoffice
 ***************

-Bridging Python and OpenOffice.org.
+LibreOffice/OpenOffice as a RESTful webservice.

-This package provides tools like daemons and converters to ease access to OpenOffice.org installations for Python programmers.
+This package provides tools like WSGI apps and converters to ease access to OpenOffice.org/LibreOffice installations for Python programmers.

-The main purpose of the whole package is to provide support for converting office documents from Python using OpenOffice.org but without the need to have PyUNO support with the Python binary that actually runs your Python application (like Plone, for instance).
+The main purpose of the whole package is to provide support for converting office documents from Python using OpenOffice.org/LibreOffice but without the need to have PyUNO support with the Python binary that actually runs your Python application (like Plone, for instance).

+It is based on `unoconv` to do the actual conversions.

 The complete documentation of the most recent release can be found at